This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 The "Cathedral" within Preston Brook Tunnel on the Bridgewater Canal illuminated by my supplementary electronic flash unit

 The Fujifilm E550 had been with me for eight years and was starting to show its age.
 I had always wanted a Leica and for Christmas 2012 my wife Ange bought me a Leica D-Lux 3.
 This camera is beautifully minimalist and reminiscent of the original 35mm Leica 0.
-The lens is fantastic and even though the 10·1 megapixel count is relatively conservative by today's standards but photographs that I have taken with it show that this camera has the potential to take absolutely superb photographs.
+The Vario-Elmarit lens is fantastic even though the 10·1 megapixel count is relatively conservative by today's standards.
+Photographs that I have taken with it show that this camera has the potential to take absolutely superb results.
 Leica go to great pains to explain that digital cameras are not just about megapixels and I can see why.
 I am really looking forward to exploiting the qualities of this beautiful camera in years to come.